 Plan for the Weather

 Outdoor weddings in early fall aren’t that unusual—it can be a great time to enjoy the natural scenery without sweating in a fancy jacket or dry-clean only dress.
 Fall weather can be unpredictable, though.
-Think about leaving a small throw blanket on each seat, and consider how charming it could look if all your bridesmaids have matching pashmina shawls.
+Think about how charming it could look if all your bridesmaids have matching pashmina shawls.
 Another cute idea?
 Have a hot cocoa station waiting for your guests at the reception for a quick warm-up solution.

 Make Use of Seasonal Decor